Steeeephen/LAVA/README.md

 ***
-# LoL Automated Video Analyser - LAVA Beta
+# LoL Automated Video Analyser - LAVA

 A program for gathering positional data and providing analytics from League of Legends videos.
 It can be used to automatically gather spatiotemporal data (player locations over time) from a series of Youtube/locally stored videos